Rosvend/UPBot/README.md

-# UPBot: You Career Exploration Assistant
+# UPBot: Your AI Career Exploration Assistant

+Unsure what to study?
+Need quick, reliable information about engineering programs at Universidad Pontificia Bolivariana (UPB)?
+Meet UPBot — an intelligent, conversational assistant built to help prospective students explore UPB’s academic offerings in natural Spanish.

-UPBot is a Retrieval-Augmented Generation (RAG) system to help prospective students explore UPB's engineering programs conversationally in Spanish.
-The system uses manually curated markdown documents and provides multi-strategy retrieval for accurate, context-aware responses.
+UPBot is powered by a Retrieval-Augmented Generation (RAG) system designed for accurate, context-aware, and hallucination-resistant responses.

 ## Features